Mitch Easter

-Mitchell Blake Easter (born November 15, 1954) is a musician, songwriter, and record producer.
-Frequently associated with the jangle pop style of guitar music, he is known as producer of R.E.M.'s early albums from 1981 through 1984, and as frontman of the 1980s band Let's Active.
+Mitchell Blake Easter (born November 15, 1954) is an American musician, songwriter and record producer.
+Frequently associated with the jangle pop style of guitar music, he is known as producer of R.E.M.'s early albums, from 1981 through 1984, and as frontman of the 1980s band Let's Active.

 Early life

-Easter was born in Winston-Salem, North Carolina, and became deeply involved in music from an early age.
-He attended the University of North Carolina from 1974 until his graduation in 1978.
-He played in a number of school bands, some of them with his childhood friend Chris Stamey (later of The dB's).
+Easter was born in Winston-Salem, North Carolina, to Ken and Elizabeth (Lib), and became deeply involved in music from an early age.
+He attended Richard J. Reynolds High School and went on to the University of North Carolina at Chapel Hill, from 1974 until his graduation in 1978.
+He played in a number of school bands, including the Loyal Opposition, the Imperturbable Teutonic Gryphon and Sacred Irony, some of them with his friend since second grade, Chris Stamey (later of The dB's).

 Career

 Record production and engineering

-In 1980, Easter started the Drive-In Studio, a professional recording studio located in what was originally his parents' garage.
-One of his earliest recording sessions was the debut single by R.E.M., "Radio Free Europe".
+In 1980, Easter started Drive-In Studio, a professional recording studio located in what was originally his parents' garage.
+One of his earliest recording sessions was "Radio Free Europe", the debut single by R.E.M.
 Drive-In Studio became an integral part of the local indie-rock scene of Winston-Salem, recording a number of bands at low "knock-down" rates.
 Easter closed the Drive-In Studio in 1994, and moved from Winston-Salem to Kernersville, North Carolina, where he opened his current recording studio, Fidelitorium Recordings.

 As a record producer, Easter is probably best known for his work with R.E.M. from 1981 through 1984.
-Since 1981, he has produced, engineered, and often made musical contributions to albums from many other recording artists, including Donna the Buffalo, Mary Prankster, Ex Hex, Ben Folds Five, Pylon, Helium, Pavement, Suzanne Vega, Richard Barone, Game Theory, The Loud Family, Marshall Crenshaw, The Connells, Velvet Crush, Ken Stringfellow (of The Posies), and Birds of Avalon.
+Since 1981, he has produced, engineered and often made musical contributions to albums from many other recording artists, including Donna the Buffalo, Mary Prankster, Ex Hex, Ben Folds Five, Pylon, Helium, Pavement, Suzanne Vega, Richard Barone, Game Theory, The Loud Family, Marshall Crenshaw, The Connells, Velvet Crush, Ken Stringfellow (of The Posies) and Birds of Avalon.

-Asked in 1999 about his favorite projects as a producer, Easter cited R.E.M.'s Chronic Town and Game Theory's records – Real Nighttime (1984), The Big Shot Chronicles (1985), Lolita Nation (1987), and Two Steps from the Middle Ages (1988) – which Easter called "a lot of fun, because of the variety in the way they approached recording".
+Asked in 1999 about his favorite projects as a producer, Easter cited R.E.M.'s Chronic Town and Game Theory's records – Real Nighttime (1984), The Big Shot Chronicles (1985), Lolita Nation (1987) and Two Steps from the Middle Ages (1988) – which Easter called "a lot of fun, because of the variety in the way they approached recording".